geoanalytic/geoanalytic.github.io/_posts/2016-11-27-serving-a-leaflet-map-from-our-django-site.md

 {% endblock %}
 ```
 {% endraw %}

 ## Add A GeoJson Feed

 Finally, we need to provide a feed for the GeoJson layer referenced in our javascript code.
-The URL for our feed is given as geodata/data.geojson, so lets first hook it up.
+The URL for our feed is set as geodata/data.geojson, so lets first hook it up.
 Knowledge of the [django url mapping scheme](https://docs.djangoproject.com/en/1.10/intro/overview/#design-your-urls) goes a long way here, but basically all requests get routed through the file cookie-cutter-demo/config/urls.py which can be passed on to other bits of code.
 We will direct any requests to `geodata` to be passed to our geodata app like so:

 ```python
 # config/urls.py